 It is the School policy that every employee and student are entitled to a safe and healthful place in which to work.
-To this end, every reasonable effort will be made in the interest of Accident Prevention, Fire Protection, Health Preservation and Employee/Student Security.
+To this end, every reasonable effort will be made in the interest of Accident primary concern.
+We will be counting on you to do your part in making our program an effective one.

+Prevention, Fire Protection, Health Preservation and Employee/Student Security.